Sunday, August 28, 2011

 Rocha dos Bordoes

-We move on to take in the dramatic spectacle of Rocha dos Bordoes (organ pipes) before driving through quaint Mostiero and its terraces held back by hand-built dry stone walls, threaded with ribbons of hydrangea hedges (locally known a hortensia), once brilliant blue, now turning gray with summer’s passing.
+We moved on to take in the dramatic spectacle of Rocha dos Bordoes (organ pipes) before driving through quaint Mostiero and its terraces held back by hand-built dry stone walls, threaded with ribbons of hydrangea hedges (locally known a hortensia), once brilliant blue, now turning gray with summer’s passing.
 Cesar stops at the Miradouro do Portal so that we can take in the sweep of Fajazinah and Faja Grande noting that BW would have been disappointed with current surfing conditions.
 Faja Grande has become the “it” village for both locals (to own a holiday cottage) and tourists who come to hike through this scenic island.
 “Lots of Germans like to see the island and camp out here.
 We don’t have many for the surf.” said Cesar.

 Corvo in the distance

 We took the steep route out admiring many waterfalls and cascades, stopping once to look down on a spectacular view west.
 The nearest shores are the US, and don’t we know it!
 We couldn’t pass up a glance into Lagoa Negra (now green with algae) and the bottomless Lagoa Comprida (now black).
-Further on, as we crossed an impressive roadway that separates Morro Alto, Flores’ highest peak at 914m, and Pico dos Sete Pes, an equally impressive height, we noted two now dry calderia before driving through a pristine forest carpeted with hardy, twisted miniature trees.
+Further on, as we crossed an impressive roadway that separates Morro Alto, Flores’ highest peak at 914m, and Pico dos Sete Pes, an equally impressive height, we noted two, now dry calderia, before driving through a pristine forest carpeted with hardy, twisted miniature trees.

 From a vantage point high above Porto Delgarda we could just make out the island of Corvo to the north with its thick rain cloud cap, before stopping to inspect peat moss growing on the steep slopes of surrounding hills.
 Cesar told us that in winter, it was impossible to graze cows on these steep, high pastures.
 They just fall and roll down the slopes; sadly, not always with a good ending, despite all that soft peat moss.